This post is also available in: Italiano (Italian)

 The parking lot is often dirty and you will probably see the ugly garbage: not everyone is civil enough to know that you shouldn’t leave trash in a national park, and there’s not enough staff to clean and keep everything in order.

-There are stalls selling souvenirs to tourists and a tiny cafè (which doesn’t even look like a cafè) in the parking lot.
-Yet espresso is very expensive (they usually ask 1.50€ per cup, but with 1.10€ you can drink it at Grand Café Gambrinus in Naples!!!), like basically everything else: they apply the usual “tourist rates”.
+There are stalls selling souvenirs to tourists and a tiny cafè (which isn’t half as good as the espresso you can drink at the best Naples cafes) in the parking lot.
+Yet espresso is very expensive (they usually ask 1.50€ per cup, but with 1.10€ you can drink it at Grand Café Gambrinus in Naples!!!
+In this case you will be excused if you don’t apply the Italy tipping etiquette!), like basically everything else: they apply the usual “tourist rates”.
 So if you want to save some money, bring your own water, and avoid shopping.

 Now, you might expect that a park has public toilets, right?